hereismari/Programming/README.md

 # Programming
-Some code for problems at codeforces, spoj, uva, uri, live-archive, obi , and other competitions!
+Some code for problems at codeforces, spoj, uva, uri, live-archive, obi, and other competitions!